 A final Program of Study, which is a formalized report of a student's graduate plan of study, must show all graduate courses relevant to the M.A. program and not just courses satisfying the minimum degree requirement.
-All Graduate School forms are available at http://grad.uga.edu/index.php/current-students/forms/.
-Once approved by the Major Professor and Advisory Committee, the Program of Study shall be submitted to the Graduate Coordinator, who shall sign it and forward it to the Graduate School.
+The final Program of Study form (Form G138) is available online through GradStatus (https://gradstatus.uga.edu/).
+It must be approved by the Major Professor and Advisory Committee as well as the Graduate Coordinator.